Mutual Fund Expense Ratio Calculator

 What is a mutual fund expense ratio?

-A mutual fund expense ratio is the annual percentage of a fund's assets that is deducted to cover management fees, administrative costs, and other operational expenses.
-It is expressed as a percentage of the fund's average net assets and directly reduces investor returns, making it a critical factor in long-term investment performance.
+A mutual fund expense ratio is the annual percentage of a fund's assets deducted to cover management fees, administrative costs, and other operational expenses.
+It directly reduces investor returns — a 1% expense ratio means $100 per year on every $10,000 invested.

 Are lower expense ratios always better?